thomvaill/tads-boilerplate/README.example.md

 ./tads install-dependencies
 ```

-... this will install project dependencies: Ansible, Vagrant, Virtualbox and Terraform.
+... this will install project dependencies: Ansible, Vagrant, Virtualbox, and Terraform.

 ## Development environment